17th Annual Barnegat Bay Festival-June 1, 2014

 For easy access, park your car at the Island Heights Fire Station and take the Shuttle Bus to the Festival Grounds.
 The buses are handicap accessible as are the Festival grounds.

 Hands-on Activities & Main Stage Events

 Paddle your way along Dillon's Creek with a naturalist guided canoe tour.
-The tour will leave Summit Beach at 10:30 and is approximately 2 hours in length.
+The free tour will leave Summit Beach at 10:30 and is approximately 2 hours in length.
 Some paddling experience is preferable.
 Pre-registration is required.
 To register call Betsy Hyle, Special Events Coordinator, at 732-914-8109.